bank-vaults/bank-vaults.dev/docs/cloud-permissions/_index.md

 weight: 600
 ---

-The `bank-vaults` CLI command needs certain cloud permissions to function properly (init, unseal, configuration).
+The operator and the `bank-vaults` CLI command needs certain cloud permissions to function properly (init, unseal, configuration).

 ## Google Cloud